Tom Morello: Other side projects (1992–present)

 He was a participant for the "Live for Gaza" online-event which was in April 2021.
 It featured Gaza's first Rock Band, Osprey V and other Gaza artists, Wafaa Alnjeili, and Badeel Band.

 On January 13, 2023, Morello was featured on Måneskin's single and music video for "Gossip".
 On August 18, 2023, Morello was featured on Babymetal's single and music video for "Metali".

-He was the musical director of Black Sabbath's Back to the Beginning concert on July 5, 2025 at Villa Park in Aston, Birmingham.

 Appearances in films

-Morello has appeared as himself in an array of documentary films such as Sounds Like a Revolution, Iron Maiden: Flight 666, about heavy metal band Iron Maiden's Somewhere Back in Time World Tour and in Chevolution, an exposé about the Guerrillero Heroico photo of Marxist revolutionary Che Guevara.
-In addition, Morello was cast as a terrorist in Iron Man, an uncredited Son'a officer in Star Trek: Insurrection and later did a cameo in the Star Trek: Voyager episode "Good Shepherd", and appeared in the film Made.
+Morello has appeared as himself in an array of documentary films such as Sounds Like a Revolution, Biography: KISStory, Iron Maiden: Flight 666, about heavy metal band Iron Maiden's Somewhere Back in Time World Tour and in Chevolution, an exposé about the Guerrillero Heroico photo of Marxist revolutionary Che Guevara.
+In addition, Morello was cast as a terrorist in Iron Man, an uncredited Son'a officer in Star Trek: Insurrection and later did a cameo in the Star Trek: Voyager episode "Good Shepherd", appeared in the film Made, and had a cameo in Dungeons & Dragons: Honor Among Thieves.